miekg/pgo/README.md

 - `urls`: what DNS names need to be assigned to this server and to what network and port should they forward.
 - `env`: specify extra environment variables in "VAR=VALUE" notation (i.e. secrets).
 - `networks`: which external network can this service use.
 Empty means all.
-- `datadir`: if specified, all referenced volumes, that have an absolute path should be mounted
+- `datadir`: if specified, an absolute path where the NFS volumes are mounted.
+Volumes are mounted under: `<datadir>/<name>`.
-   under: `<datadir>/<name>`.
 - `import`: create a Caddyfile snippet with reverse proxy statements for all URLs in all services and write this in the directory where the repository is checked out.
-- `load`: a exec command in pgoctl(1) syntax to reload caddy when a new import file is written.
+- `reload`: a exec command in pgoctl(1) syntax to reload caddy when a new import file is written.
+- `mount`: specific a NFS volume that will be mounted in `<datadir>/<name>`.
+This NFS mount gets mounted with default options: "rw,nosuid,hard".

 For non-root accounts, docker compose will be run with the normal supplementary groups to which the *local* docker group has been added.
 This allows those user to transparently access the docker